Adam Wilk: Tampa Bay Rays

 The Tampa Bay Rays signed Wilk to a minor league contract on January 19, 2016.
 In 15 starts for the Triple–A Durham Bulls, he logged a 2–8 record and 3.61 ERA with 75 strikeouts across 87 1/3 innings pitched.
 Wilk elected free agency following the season on November 7.

 New York Mets

 On January 12, 2017, Wilk signed a minor league contract with the New York Mets and was invited to spring training.
-He was called up to the Mets on May 7, and designated for assignment on May 8.
+He began the season with the Triple-A Las Vegas 51s.
+On May 7, the Mets selected Wilk's contract, adding him to their active roster.
+He started that day against the Miami Marlins, but allowed six runs (five earned) on eight hits over 3 2/3 innings.
+Wilk was designated for assignment for the Mets the next day, following the promotion of Tommy Milone.